spinnaker/spinnaker.github.io/setup/providers/kubernetes-v2/index.md

   Spinnaker's logical resources and Kubernetes's infrastructure resources, we chose to adopt the Kubernetes resources and operations more natively.

-However, you can easily manually migrate your infrastructure into the V2 provider.
+However, you can easily migrate your _infrastructure_ into the V2 provider.
 For any V1 account you have running, you can add a V2 account following the steps [below](#adding-an-account).
 This will surface your infrastructure twice (once per account) helping your pipeline & operation migration.